JackFrostiez/Ez-Eatz/README.md

 # Ez Eatz
 By Jacky Eng, Eddy Chen, Dan Bielli, Danny Chen, and Michael Deng

-A semester project my CSE 442: Senior Software Engineering Course.
+A semester project from my CSE 442: Senior Software Engineering Course.

 Collaborated in an agile team developing an android app in Java that helps people find and decide on nearby eateries based on user's location.